 Kneading dough

-- In a mixing bowl, take whole wheat flour, besan, sorghum flour and pearl millet flour.
+- In a mixing bowl, take whole wheat flour, gram flour, sorghum flour and pearl millet flour.
 I have used millet flours but you can skip them if you don't have.
 In this case, simply add 1.25 cups whole wheat flour and ½ cup besan.

-- Add the chopped methi leaves.
+- Add the finely chopped fenugreek leaves.
 Mix everything well.

-- Add curd (for a vegan option add very little water instead of curd).
+- Add curd or yogurt.
+For a vegan option add very little water instead of curd.

 - Knead to a soft and smooth dough.
 Add more curd if needed while kneading.